rust-gamedev/rust-gamedev.github.io/content/blog/rust-gamedev-meetup-30/index.md

 ![no_std: ?no_problem](no-std.png)

-> A brief introduction to `no_std` in Rust, and how you can use it in your
+> An introduction to making your Rust crates `no_std` compatible, and
-> projects.
+> why you might want to do this.

 **Links:**